 Tests are Assessments which is why they are worth 70% of students' grades.
 Mr. An does allow one test re-take for students who receive less than 80% (but not to exceed 80% after test retake).
 This is done to encourage students to do well on the test the first time around.
 For the first test of the school year, Mr. An often gives more "grace" in grading as students typically do not know what Mr. An's criteria/style is yet on the test.

 Tests are tentatively planned for the following dates (Mr. An reserves the right to change these dates at his discretion):

 1. Test # 1 on October 3, 2019 over Chapters 1 and 2 (Ch.
 1 The First Americans and Ch.
 2 European Exploration and Settlement).
 Hand out study guide on Sept.
-5.
+5.-Done!

-2. Test # 2 on November 14, 2019 over Chapters 3, 4, and 6 (Ch.
+2. Test # 2 on November 14, 2019 over Chapters 3, 4, and 5 (Ch.
 3 The English Colonies in North America and Ch.
 4 Life in the Colonies and Ch.
-6 The Declaration of Independence).
+5 Toward Independence).
 Hand out study guide on Oct.
-10.
+10 or earlier.-Done!

 3. Test # 3 on January 16, 2020 over Chapters 7, 9, 10 (Ch.
 7 The American Revolution and Ch.
 9 The Constitution and Ch.
 10 The Bill of Rights).
 Hand out study guide on Nov.
 25.

 4. Test # 4 on March 3, 2020 over Chapters 11, 12, and 14 (Ch.
 11 Political Developments in the Early Republic and Ch.
 12 Foreign Affairs in the Young Nation and Ch.
 14 Andrew Jackson).
 Hand out study guide on Jan.
 23.